 - Donated Food: Rather than allowing un-used food to go to waste, consider donating such food!
 North Carolina provides immunity from civil and criminal liability for food donated to a non-profit provided any that harm caused by the nature, age, condition or packaging of such food was not caused by the gross negligence, recklessness or intentional misconduct of the donating party.

-With these guidelines in mind, all of the staff and attorneys at Black, Slaughter & Black, P.A. wish you and your family a happy holiday season!
+With these guidelines in mind, all of the staff and attorneys at Law Firm Carolinas. wish you and your family a happy holiday season!